Biography

 From 2013–2016, Charles was a PhD candidate at the ANU Research School of Computer Science, Charles created iPad apps for music-making and new networked software for mediating and extending ensemble improvisation through machine learning and gesture recognition.
 Charles’ research work was published in ACM CHI, the premier international conference on Human-Computer Interaction, and at NIME (New Interfaces for Musical Interaction).

-Charles was a postdoctoral fellow with the Robotics and Intelligent Systems research group at the University of Oslo from 2016–2019, where he developed ways to integrate machine learning, particularly deep neural networks (DNNs), into musical smartphone apps, bio-sensor music controllers, and self-contained musical systems.
+Charles was a postdoctoral fellow with the Robotics and Intelligent Systems research group at the University of Oslo from 2016–2019, where he developed ways to integrate machine learning into musical smartphone apps, bio-sensor music controllers, and self-contained musical systems.
 The culmination of this work was IMPS (interactive music prediction system), a standalone deep learning model for predicting musical gestures on a variety of musical interfaces.

 In 2019, Charles returned to the ANU and is now a senior lecturer in computer science where he teaches creative computing, music technology and continues his research in interactive intelligent systems.
 Charles believes strongly in collaboration between computing and creative arts to build better creative systems and train more “human” computer scientists.
 He is active in music technology outreach into the community such as developing autonomous guitar installations in Oslo and the electronic carillon clavier in Canberra as well as publicly releasing electronic music apps.
 He performs as a percussionist and computer musician both around Australia and internationally.